This is one of my favorite months to visit the farmers market because all of the things I love (well, almost all of them!) are ripe for the picking.

 Health benefits: Phosphorous, fiber, folate, vitamins A, C, and K

 What to look for: Avoid heads with wilted leaves.

-Tip: If you’ve purchased a head of living lettuce, keep it in its original packaging and wash just before you use it.
+Tip: If you’ve purchased a head of living lettuce, keep it in its original packaging and wash it just before you use it.
 Enjoy lettuce raw in salads or juices.

 Health benefits: Flavonoids, anti-carcinogens, citric acid, Vitamin C

 What to look for: Limes should be heavy for their size with deep green, glossy skin.